-The Selection Committee will consider all extended abstracts submitted to the EAGE Head Office by 10 January 2023 23:59 hrs (GMT +1) and authors will be notified by late-January 2022.
+The Selection Committee will consider all extended abstracts submitted to the EAGE Head Office by 10 January 2023 23:59 hrs (GMT +1), and authors will be notified by February 2023.

 Each extended abstract will be reviewed by at least 2 referees prior to the technical programme selection meeting.
 The selection process is no formality, on average 1 out of every 4 submitted extended abstracts is rejected!

 The extended abstracts must be relevant to the Conference Topics.

 EAGE cannot make any contributions toward coverage of expenses relating to the presentation.